alexellis/HandsOnDocker/README.md

 # Hands-on Docker
 Get hands-on with Docker through a dozen self-paced and progressive labs.

 > Were you looking for *DockerLabs*?
-This project has been renamed to HandsOnDocker, so please update your links.
+You're in the right place, the project just has a new name.

 [Start the labs!](/Labs.md)